 • Gasoline-powered personal automobiles require huge public subsidy in the U.S., in the form of pressure for federal funding of major roadways and bridges, the drive for speed and efficiency on state roads, and unnecessarily spacious local streets that create a huge clean water problem through rapid rain water runoff from streets covered with petroleum residue.

-Communities whose land area would be reduced by global warming, if the apparent trend continues, should be especially motivated to reduce energy usage.
+Communities whose land area would be reduced by rising sea level as a consequence of global warming should be especially motivated to reduce energy usage.
 Concrete examples of rises in sea levels could be effective communication devices to convince people in such communities to live in a more compact urban form and turn off the lights.

 Another talking point is that a quarter of all automobile trips are trips that could be within walking distance.
 This has contributed to lack of physical fitness and quite possibly to obesity, certainly public health issues and significant societal health care costs.

 Yet another important element of an energy program at the local level probably would be enacting an energy conservation code.
 In simplest terms, the energy conservation code from the International Code Council could be enacted as an alternative to the traditional building code, and would apply to new construction.

 Energy conservation represents an economic development opportunity due to the need for innovations that allow cleaner technologies to substitute for petroleum and coal.

 New types of jobs connected with new energy generation methods, transmission, new "smart" appliances or vehicles, or active transportation can generate much-needed employment for the community.

 So while we're leaving the energy conservation tips for the household to some other website, you see that energy conservation really is a topic that you can address in part at the local community level.